vmware/terraform-provider-vmc/website/docs/r/srm_node.html.markdown

 # vmc_srm_node

  Provides a resource to add an instance to SDDC after site recovery has been activated.
 ~> **Note:** SRM node resource depends on site recovery resource creation.
-Site recovery must be activated to add an SRM node instance.
-For details on how to activate site recovery refer to the site recovery resource an SDDC refer to [vmc_site_recovery](https://www.terraform.io/docs/providers/vmc/r/site_recovery.html).
+Site recovery must be activated to add SRM node instance.
+For details on how to activate site recovery refer to the site recovery resource [vmc_site_recovery](https://www.terraform.io/docs/providers/vmc/r/site_recovery.html).

 ## Example Usage